London Town (Wings album): Critical reception

-Aftermath
+Aftermath and reissues

-Paul McCartney was reportedly displeased with Capitol Records in the US, where "Mull of Kintyre" was ignored by radio programmers; its B-side, "Girls School", reached only number 33 on the US charts.
+McCartney was reportedly displeased with Capitol in the US, where "Mull of Kintyre" was ignored by radio programmers; its B-side, "Girls School", reached only number 33 on the US charts.
 He was further dismayed at what he viewed as Capitol's lacklustre promotion for London Town.
 With his contract at an end, he signed up with Columbia Records for North America (remaining with EMI elsewhere in the world) and would stay there until 1984, before returning to Capitol in the US.

+Capitol first reissued London Town on CD in June 1989; EMI followed in August.
+In 1993, London Town was remastered and reissued on CD as part of The Paul McCartney Collection series.
+"Mull of Kintyre" and "Girls' School" were added as bonus tracks.

 Track listing

 All songs written by Paul McCartney, except where noted.